What Is the Average Pay in the United States Per Year?

 Sharpen Your Marketable Skills

 Accepting networking opportunities and taking professional development courses could help you become more marketable as an employee.
 This in turn could set you up to earn more in the long run.
-If you’re on a tight budget, look into no- or low-cost ways to cultivate high-income skills, and ask your employer if there are any free resources are available.
+If you’re on a tight budget, look into no- or low-cost ways to cultivate high-income skills, and ask your employer if there are any free resources available.

 Pros and Cons of a High Salary